-1. Bank employees whose 2020 remuneration is subject to oversight rules
+1. Bank employees whose 2022 remuneration is subject to oversight rules

-A total of 230 employees of the Bank, have been identified as MRT's.
+A total of 282 employees of the Bank within the consolidation scope, have been identified as MRT's.

-2. Remuneration of MRT employees in 2020
+2. Remuneration of MRT employees in 2022

-The quantitative information presented below concerns the gross remuneration (excluding employer contribution) awarded for the year 2020 to employees identified as MRTs under CRD4 and the Belgian banking law, but does not reflect remuneration awarded to other employees whose remuneration is also subject to oversight.
+The quantitative information presented below concerns the gross remuneration (excluding employer contribution) awarded for the year 2022 to employees identified as MRTs within the consolidation scope, but does not reflect remuneration awarded to other employees whose remuneration is also subject to oversight.